jcbendernh/ADFOrchestrator/README.md

 # Using Azure Dta Factory as an Orchestrator for Azure Databricks and Microsoft Fabric

 I have multiple customers that use a blended approach of both Azure Databricks and Microsoft Fabric.
-In most cases they are using Azure Data Factory as the primary ingestion engine from their source data to their Raw/Bronze environment as it can handle private connections to both on-premise and Azure VNets better than Databricks and Fabric and has the ability to share its Self Hosted Integration Runtime across multiple environments.
+In most cases they are using Azure Data Factory as the primary ingestion engine from their source data to their Raw/Bronze environment.

+This is because it can handle private connections to both on-premise and Azure Virtual Network / Private Endpoints easier than Databricks and Fabric and has the ability to share its Self Hosted Integration Runtime across multiple environments.

-This poses the question of "how do you orchestrate all of these environments?"
+This poses the question of "how do you orchestrate all of these technologies?"

-Since both Azure Databricks and Microsoft fabric have the ability to trigger workflows via their rest APIs, we can use Azure Data Factory as that orchestration engine.
+Since both Azure Databricks and Microsoft fabric have the ability to trigger assets and workflows via their rest APIs, <b>we can use Azure Data Factory as that orchestration engine</b>.

 Below are links for the following scenarios with instructions on how to use the Azure Data Factory Templates that I have provided as well.